 Pajarita is a classic origami model from Spain.
-The model is not hard to fold, but conversion of the folded paper to look like pajarita is tricky.
-Pajarita (which means "small bird" in Spanish) is a classic that every origami enthusiast should learn at some point in their life.
+The model is not hard to fold, but the conversion of the folded paper to look like pajarita is tricky.
+Pajarita (which means “small bird” in Spanish) is a classic that every origami enthusiast should learn at some point in their life.

 The Hooting Owl is perhaps the least satisfying model in the book.
 On one hand, it is a treat to have instructions to make a paper owl: and this one can be used as a bookmark too.
 However, the model is finicky to fold and the final model does not look very convincing.